Kekulai/tutorial-packaging-python-with-conda/README.md

   - Note that `conda develop` is not ready
 - `Setup.py` is not needed for modern pip install, but is still required for build/publication[^4]
 - Conda can not build using dependencies from pypi -- you need to convert pypi packages to conda[^5]
+- General confusion on why there so much overlap between meta.yaml and setup.py -- basically conda is for packing a wide variety of programs and pip bridges the gap for python specific needs, hence the overlap in information between meta.yaml and setup.py[^6]

 [^1]: [python - How do I install pip packages through a conda-build recipe? - Stack Overflow](https://stackoverflow.com/questions/64916092/how-do-i-install-pip-packages-through-a-conda-build-recipe)